mikeattah/frontend-mentor-interactive-comments-section/README.md

-# Frontend Mentor - Interactive comments section solution
+# Frontend Mentor - Interactive Comments Section Solution

 This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.